Canterbury farmers are worried proposed immigration cuts will leave them unable to staff their operations.

 This was so "businesses who genuinely can’t find a New Zealander can hire from overseas, but the system isn’t abused".

-National's Immigration spokesman Simon Bridges said while all parties in Government wanted to decrease immigration, they were now being faced with the reality of not enough regional skilled workers.
+National immigration spokesman Simon Bridges said while all parties in Government wanted to decrease immigration, they faced the reality of not enough regional skilled workers.

-He said the Government may need to change their cutbacks and create special visas to ensure industries such as farming can keep on functioning.
+He said the Government may need to change its cutbacks and create special visas to ensure industries, including farming, could function.

 "I certainly hope that is the case because every day I am approached by businesses and sectors who need more workers and cannot find enough domestically," Bridges said.